ak--47/mixpanel-dwh-proxy/README.md

 - `redshift_session_token`: Your Redshift session token (optional).
 - `redshift_region`: Your Redshift region.
 - `redshift_schema_name`: Your Redshift schema name.

+note: redshift has a 100kb per request limit, using a smaller batch size is recommended.

 #### [GCS] Required Environment Variables
 - `gcs_project`: Your GCS project ID.